techidaily/site-win11/source/_posts/streamlining-windows-11-defenses-adding-firewall-to-the-context-menu.md

  You can remove the Tweaking firewall context menu options within the window you selected to add them.
 Double-click**Right\_Click\_Options.exe** again to view that window.
 Then select the**Remove Right Click Menu** option there.

  You’ll also need to restart File Explorer for the change to take effect.
-To do this, perform one of the many[ways to open the Task Manager on Windows](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) and select its**Processes** tab.
+To do this, perform one of the many [ways to open the Task Manager on Windows](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) and select its**Processes** tab.
 Right-click the Windows Explorer process and select**Restart** .

 ## Apply Firewall Blocks to Software via the Context Menu